Demetric Felton: Chicago Bears (second stint)

 On December 3, 2024, Felton signed with the Chicago Bears' practice squad.
-He was released on December 10.
+He was released by Chicago on December 10.

 Birmingham Stallions (second stint)

 On December 18, 2024, Felton signed with the Birmingham Stallions of the United Football League (UFL).

 Washington Commanders

 On January 8, 2025, Felton signed a futures contract with the Washington Commanders.
-On August 26, he was released due to roster cuts.
+On August 26, he was released by the Commanders as a part of final roster cuts.

+BC Lions

+On January 30, 2026, Felton signed as a wide receiver with the BC Lions of the Canadian Football League (CFL).
+On April 24, the Lions placed Felton on the retired list.

+Coaching career

+On May 11, 2026, the Cleveland Browns hired Felton to serve as an offensive skill developmental analyst under new head coach Todd Monken.